Star Wars: EA Star Wars (2014–present)

 Following its acquisition of the franchise, Disney reassigned video game rights to Electronic Arts.
 Games made during this era are considered canonical, and feature more influence from the Star Wars filmmakers.
 Disney partnered with Lenovo to create the augmented reality video game Jedi Challenges, released in November 2017.
 In August 2018, it was announced that Zynga would publish free-to-play Star Wars mobile games.
 The Battlefront games received a canonical reboot with Star Wars: Battlefront in November 2015, which was followed by a sequel, Battlefront II, in November 2017.
 A single-player action-adventure game, Star Wars Jedi: Fallen Order, with an original story and cast of characters, was released in November 2019.
 A space combat game titled Star Wars: Squadrons, which builds upon the space battles from Battlefront, was released in October 2020.

 Theme park attractions

 In addition to the Disneyland ride Star Tours (1987) and its successor, Star Tours: The Adventures Continue (2011), many live attractions have been held at Disney parks, including the traveling exhibition Where Science Meets Imagination, the Space Mountain spin-off Hyperspace Mountain, a walkthrough Launch Bay, and the night-time A Galactic Spectacular.
 An immersive themed area called Galaxy's Edge (2019) opened at Disneyland and opened at Walt Disney World in mid-2019.
-A themed hotel, Star Wars: Galactic Starcruiser, is currently under construction at Walt Disney World.
+A themed hotel, Star Wars: Galactic Starcruiser, operated from 2022 to 2023 at Walt Disney World.